-How To Fix 'Erase Assistant Is Not Supported On This Mac' Error and More
+Solved: “Erase Assistant Is Not Supported on This Mac”

 - Click Continue to confirm the removal of all settings, media and data.

-- If asked, asked log out of your Apple ID account and choose Continue.
+- If asked, log out of your Apple ID account and choose Continue.

 - Click Erase All Contents and Settings to proceed.